Marekk1578/CouseraGettingAndCleaningDataProject/Codebook.md

 12. bind the subject, y and x data frames together
 13. Write the data out to  MergedDataF1.txt
-14. Create a dummy data frame and output the file MergedDataF1.txt
+14. Create a dummy data frame and output the file MergedDataF1.txt Citations

-Please note due to time constraints the requirement "From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject." has not been fulfilled.
-A placeholder file "MergedDataF2.txt" has however been created.

-Citations

 (1) UCI Machine Learning Repository (2013)